Anthony Roth Costanzo: Collaboration

 In New York City, he has appeared in venues such as The Park Avenue Armory, Joe's Pub, The Guggenheim Museum, Le Poisson Rouge, Subculture, The Box Soho, Morgan Library & Museum, The Metropolitan Museum of Art, The Miller Theater, The New York Public Library, and Madison Square Garden.
+In 2020 during the COVID-19 pandemic, Costanzo devised the 'NY Phil Bandwagon' project in collaboration with the New York Philharmonic, for small-scale, socially distanced outdoor concerts.

 Costanzo was nominated for an Independent Spirit Award for his role of Francis in the Merchant Ivory film, A Soldier's Daughter Never Cries.
 He also played Simon in Brice Cauvin's film De Particulier a Particulier and portrayed Allen Ginsberg in the short film Starving Hysterical Naked.

+In 2023, he collaborated with the group Princess Goes, made up of Michael C. Hall, Matt Katz-Bohen and Peter Yanowitz, on the track 'Saving Grace' for their second album 'Come of Age'.

+Recordings

+Costanzo is an exclusive recording artist for Decca Gold.
+His debut album, ARC, was released in 2018.
+It features backing from Les Violons du Roy under Jonathan Cohen's baton and consists of operatic works by Philip Glass and G.F.
+Handel.
+It was nominated for the 2019 Grammy Best Classical Solo Vocal Album.

-Constanza collaborated with cabaret artist Justin Vivian Bond on their show "Only An Octave Apart," which premiered at St. Ann's Warehouse in Brooklyn and went to London in the fall of 2022.
+Costanzo collaborated with cabaret artist Justin Vivian Bond on their show "Only An Octave Apart," which premiered at St. Ann's Warehouse in Brooklyn and went to London in the fall of 2022.
 They released an album of music by the same name.

 Personal life

 Costanzo is gay.
 He participated in the pride month event hosted by the Metropolitan Opera.